jasbur/RaspiWiFi/Readme.txt

-This code was written to configure a Raspberry Pi device for wireless access when no display is available (very similar to the way a Chromecast or similar device needs to be configured).

-For now some of the paths are hard-coded so the project should be run from /home/pi/Projects/RaspiWifi/ You can, of course change that location but make sure to update all hard links to that location in the source files before running.

-Although this app was devleoped for use with the Raspberry Pi and the Edimax EW-7811Un USB WiFi adapter, the only Raspberry Pi specific code would be the GPIO call to watch for a physical reset button to be pressed for 10 seconds.

-Software Requirements:

-Ruby on Rails 4.2.0
-isc-dhcp-server
-hostapd

-USAGE

-Just clone this repository to /home/pi/Projects, install the software listed above using apt-get, and copy the "aphost" files from the "static_files" directory to their appropriate destinations (listed in static_files/README).

-Reboot the Raspberry Pi and it will create its own hotspot named "RaspiWifi-Setup".
-Once connected navigate to 10.0.0.1 from a web browser and setup to connect to your desired wireless network.

-Nothing is very optimized at the moment, so booting into the configuration mode can take 2.5 to 3 minutes.
+RaspiWiFi

+RaspiWiFi is a program to headlessly configure a Raspberry Pi's WiFi connection using using any other WiFi-enabled device (much like the way a Chromecast or similar device can be configured).
+RaspiWiFi has been tested with the Raspberry Pi B+ (using an Edimax USB WiFi adapter with modified driver as outlined in the "Prerequisites" section on this page http://www.daveconroy.com/turn-your-raspberry-pi-into-a-wifi-hotspot-with-edimax-nano-usb-ew-7811un-rtl8188cus-chipset/) and the Raspberry Pi 3.
+Although, it should technically work with any Raspberry Pi that has WiFi hardware.

+INSTALLATION INSTRUCTIONS:

+== Update your apt cache:

+sudo apt update

+== Install dependencies:

+sudo apt install bundler libsqlite3-dev isc-dhcp-server hostapd

+== Change to the "Configuration App" directory and install Rails gems:

+cd Configuration\ App/
+sudo gem bundle install

+== Change back to RaspiWiFi's root directory and run the initial setup:

+cd ..
+sudo python3 initial_setup.py

+== At this point your Raspberry Pi will reboot.
+When it finishes booting it should present itself in "Configuration Mode" as a WiFi access point with the name "RaspiWiFi Setup".

+USAGE:

+== Connect to the "RaspiWiFi Setup" access point using any other WiFi enabled device.

+== Navigate to http://10.0.0.1 using any web browser on the device you connected with.

+== Select the WiFi connection you'd like your Raspberry Pi to connect to from the drop down list and enter its wireless password on the page provided.
+If no encryption is enabled, leave the password box blank.

+== Click the "Connect" button.

+== At this point your Raspberry Pi will reboot and connect to the access point specified.

+RESETTING THE DEVICE:

+== If GPIO 18 is pulled HIGH for 10 seconds or more the Raspberry Pi will reset all settings, reboot, and enter "Configuration Mode" again.
+It's useful to have a simple button wired on GPIO 18 to reset easily if moving to a new location, or if incorrect connection information is ever entered.
+Just press and hold for 10 seconds or longer.

+== You can also reset the device by re-running the initial_setup.py as instructed above.